mairfarooq21/task-flow/README.md

 - Drag and drop items between containers.
 - Add containers and items (both are draggable).
 - Indication of which container you are editing items in.

-## 📒 Process

-I started by implementing the functionality for creating containers.
-Next, I added the ability to drag and drop containers.
-Afterwards, I focused on the capability to create items inside containers and further, to drag and drop them.

-Then I styled the board, drawing inspiration from modern Kanban boards like Jira, Trello, and Notion based on my experience.

-Subsequently, I added functionalities for deleting items and containers.
-I then implemented the ability to edit the names of containers and items.
-Lastly, I added an indication of which container you are editing items in.
-Afterward, I performed some small refactoring and styling touch-ups.

-Some features were added in between the main features development.
-Everything is saved in local storage.
-The user can come back, and everything will still be there.

-**NOTE:** The project's purpose is to demonstrate the use of DnD-Kit and TypeScript.
-It is not meant to be a full-fledged Kanban board.

 ## 🚦 Running the Project